kristiantorres/resfoc/README.md

 directory.

-If you would like to run the notebooks or the code, I would recommend building a Docker image using the `Dockerfile`.
+If you would like to run the notebooks or the code, I would recommend building a Docker image using the `Dockerfile` within the `docker` directory.
 This will first require the installation of docker and then [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 With docker and nvidia-docker installed, you can build a docker image with the command:

 `docker build -t "resfoc:total" .`,

-assuming that you are in the same directory as `Dockerfile`.
+assuming that you are in the `docker` directory.

 You can then run the docker image with: